mobily-enterprises/jsonreststores/README.md

 # Conclusion

 I started writing this module to make it easy to write stores.
-While it _is_ really easy to create stores with JsonRestStores, and the module itself is quite simple in the way it works, there _is_ a lot to learn, especially if you want to use its more advanced features.
+While it _is_ really easy to create (self-documenting!) stores with JsonRestStores, and the module itself is quite simple in the way it works, there _is_ a lot to learn, especially if you want to use its more advanced features (APIs, etc.)

 The time saved in the long run is remarkable.